 The performance of transmission systems based on discrete multitone (DMT) modulation [1-3] or orthogonal frequency division multiplex (OFDM) [4] degrades rapidly when the length of the channel impulse response exceeds the length of the guard interval, which is introduced to cope with non-ideal channels.
-As a result of an insufficient guard interval, intersymbol interference (ISI) and inter-channel interference (ICI, crosstalk) will occur.
-To cope with longer channel impulse responses one can increase the length of the guard interval, but this will decrease the efficiency, as less data symbols can be transmitted.
+As a result of an insufficient guard interval, intersymbol interference (ISI) will occur.
+One possibility to cope with longer channel impulse responses is to increase the length of the guard interval, but this will decrease the efficiency, as less data symbols can be transmitted.
 Increasing both the length of the guard interval and the number of subchannels allows one to maintain a desired bandwidth efficiency, but this strategy also has its limits.
 For example, the delay between transmitter and receiver may become unacceptably high.
 Also, the hardware requirements increase with an increasing number of subchannels.
-Finally, channels which can be regarded as slowly time-varying when the number of subchannels is low may turn into fast time-varying ones if the number of subchannels of the transmit and receive filters are significantly increased.
+Finally, channels which can be regarded as slowly time-varying when the number of subchannels is low may turn into fast time-varying ones if the number of subchannels and thus the lengths of the transmit and receive filters are significantly increased.

 In this paper, new methods for the design of optimal receive filter banks in multichannel transmission systems are proposed.
-The techniques are presented for a multirate filter bank framework, which gives a common description of a variety of transmission techniques [5].
-The solutions apply to DMT [3, 6], OFDM [4], coded-OFDM [7], transmultiplexers [8, 9], and other transmission techniques where the transmit signal is created as a weighted linear combination of basis sequences with the data symbols being the weights.
+The results are presented for a multirate filter bank framework, which gives a common description of a variety of transmission techniques [5].
+The solutions apply to DMT [3, 6], OFDM [4], coded-OFDM [7], transmultiplexers [8,9], and other transmission techniques where the transmit signal is created as a weighted linear combination of basis sequences with the data symbols being the weights.
 Even code division multiplex (CDMA) [10, 11] can be seen as a multirate filter bank.
 Fig. 1 shows the general structure of the transmit/channel/receive model used in this paper.
-Depending on the actual modulation technique (DMT, OFDM, CDMA, etc.), the upsampling factor N, the number of subchannels, M, and the impulse responses $g_k(n)$ and $h_k(n)$ are chosen.
+To simplify the notation, we will refer to this system as a transmultiplexer.
+Depending on the actually wanted modulation technique, the upsampling factor, N, the number of subchannels, M, and the impulse responses $g_k(n)$ and $h_k(n)$ are chosen.